Tuwaiq-Academy-Training/Exercise-Conditional/Readme.md

-## 3.Write a Java program to reverse a string.
+## 3.Write a Java program that takes a string and a number from the user,then prints the character in the given index.
 ### Test Data:
-Input a string: The quick brown fox
+Input a string: Java Bootcamp
+Input a number: 1
 ### Expected Output:
-Reverse string: xof nworb kciuq ehT
+a

 ## 4.Write a Java program to accept a number and check the number is even or not.
 Prints 1 if the number is even or 0 if the number is odd. (use if-statement)